Mohamed Choua

 Mohamed Choua (born 25 December 1992) is a Moroccan professional basketball player.
 He currently plays for the ASS Sale club of the FIBA Africa Club Champions Cup and the Nationale 1, Morocco’s first division.

+Since 2021, Choua plays for Rouen Métropole Basket in the French LNB Pro B.

 He represented Morocco's national basketball team at the 2017 AfroBasket in Tunisia and Senegal.
 There, he recorded most minutes, rebounds, steals and blocks for Morocco.
+Choua won the 2023 FIBA AfroCan, hosted in Angola, with Morocco.